 Burgess Thomson have experienced conveyancing solicitors in Newcastle to help with all stages of NSW property transactions whether you are buying or selling a home, unit, vacant block, strata title, commercial real estate or rural property.

 As buying property is one of the biggest financial decisions you will make, it pays to get sound legal advice from specialist conveyancing solicitors.
+Call Burgess Thomson today on (02) 4929 5602 or submit an online enquiry to find out how we can help you through the conveyancing process.

 Our specialist conveyancing solicitors at Burgess Thomson in Newcastle can assist with the following conveyancing services: